 If you want to know what a “whole” tenderloin looks like unpacked from the casing, go to how to butcher a whole beef tenderloin into filet mignon steaks.
-Here I’ll show you what the Peel Extreme looks like, when removed from the casing.
+Here I’ll show you what the Peeled Extreme looks like, when removed from the casing.

 Right away this looks very different from a whole tenderloin.
 First of all, almost all fat has been trimmed away.
 And almost all connective tissues, and especially the silver skins are all peeled off.
 The psoas minor (aka the “chain”, or the “side muscle”) is also gone.
 This leaves only the main tenderloin (psoas major) and the “wing” (iliacus muscle).

 Some people bundle meat from the wing with the main tenderloin using cooking twine.
 I have no such thing, so I just cut the wing pieces from the main tenderloin, and stop worrying about creating uniformly round steak slices.